abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 We haven't covered product categories, however some pages ago, when we covered monoids and groups, we talked about the concept of a *product group*.
 The good news is that product *categories* are a generalization of product *groups*...

-The bad news is that you probably don't remember much about product groups , but don't worry, we will do a refresher now:
+The bad news is that you probably don't remember much about product groups, as covered them briefly.

+But don't worry, we will do a more in-depth treatment now:

+Product groups
+---

 Given two groups $G$ and $H$, whose sets of elements can also be denoted $G$ and $H$...